S&P 500 ends best quarter since 1998 on a high note

 The gains have been fueled by unprecedented levels of fiscal and monetary stimulus and the easing of restrictions.

-But the S&P 500 is still down about 4% on the year, and gains in June stood just over 1% due to the flare-up in virus cases that has threatened to delay reopenings and derail a tentative economic recovery.
+But the S&P 500 is still down about 4% on the year, and gains in June stood at just 2% due to the flare-up in virus cases that has threatened to delay reopenings and derail a tentative economic recovery.
 Federal Reserve Chairman Jerome Powell reiterated in comments on Tuesday that the path of the economy is “highly uncertain.”

 “What everybody sees is if we can get something that puts an end to the spread or the spread becomes less, there is literally so much money out there that the Fed has put out there that when we turn, it is going to be a rocket ship the other way,” said JJ Kinahan, chief market strategist at TD Ameritrade in Chicago.